dcspy/dcspy/README.md

-`dcspy` is a python tool for retrieving data from the NOAA GOES Satellite system.
+# Introduction

+The `dcspy` package is a Python library designed for retrieving GOES DCS message data from LRGS servers.
+Initially developed for deployment as an AWS Lambda function, its primary purpose is to execute periodic data retrieval for specified Data Collection Platforms (DCPs).
+It is important to note that this tool is not intended for decoding, processing, or archiving the received DCP messages.

 ## Installation